superbike hero Master Every Move in 2025 (Complete Browser Guide)

 Controls can vary slightly per build, but the flow below will make you faster immediately.

-Throttle / Brake: W/S or ↑/↓ (some versions auto-throttle; use brake to set entry speed)
+W/Sor↑/↓(some versions auto-throttle; use brake to set entry speed) -

 Pro setup: